 # which variables are generally important (only trained variables)?

-# how would the model do without the important 'Sepal.Length' column?
+# how would the model do without the 'Sepal.Length' column?

 to_predict <- to_predict[, c("Sepal.Width", "Petal.Width", "Petal.Length")]